sourav-oss/reactjs-alert/README.md

 Close: callBackMethod()  ( structure: [ Close={() => this.setState({ status: false })} ])
 color: string  ( optional: hex code [i.e. #f4f4f4] you want to use )
 quote: string  ( optional: description you want to display )
+button: string ( a button name you want to use i.e. Try Again )

 ```